 11. Total development within the subject property shall be limited to uses which generate approximately than 1,313 AM and 1,925 PM peak hour vehicle trips, in consideration of the rates of trip generation, internal satisfaction, and pass-by that are consistent with assumptions in the traffic study.
 Phase I would be identified as any development which generates up to 774 AM and 1,242 PM peak hour trips, subject to reasonable assumptions made on the basis of site development proposals.
-Phase II would be identified as any development which generates of internal trip satisfaction may be modified by staff in consultation with the applicant in the event that a greater or lesser degree of mixed-use development actually occurs, but any modifications shall fully consider the assumptions made in the traffic study.
+Phase II would be identified as any development which generates more than 774 AM and 1,242 PM peak hour trips.
+Rates of internal trip satisfaction may be modified by staff in consultation with the applicant in the event that a greater or lesser degree of mixed-use development actually occurs, but any modifications shall fully consider the assumptions made in the traffic study.

 The area of DSP-19023 includes the entirety of PPS 4-17027 and a portion of PPS 4-04035.
-As shown in the trip generation table in Finding 15, the subject application is within the trip cap shown in this condition.
+As shown in the trip generation table presented in the Transportation Planning Section's referral comments in Finding 15, the subject application is within the trip cap shown in this condition.
 It is critical to note that the applicant's trip generation analysis does include internal trip reductions attributed to future DSP applications, which will include commercial uses.
-Because these applications have no status at this time, the analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.
+Because these applications have no status at this time, the staff's analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.